JCC0219/Nodejs-Master-Exploration/readme.md

 2. Modify the code at `utils/database.js` to use your own database connection link.

+3. edit the sendgird apikeys , details can be view at code below [SendGrid Confiugration](#add-simple-sending-email-function)

 ## Running the Application

 1. Install the required dependencies using the command: